 - (7) Where there is no double bottom, the intermediate frames shall extend as far as longitudinal stiffeners or intercostal structure and welded thereto.
-The particular longitudinal stiffener or intercostal structure shall be fitted not higher than the floor face-plate level. - (8) In Icebreakers and Arctic class ships, the upper ends of intermediate frames shall be secured on a deck or platform lying above the upper boundary of region I. - (9) In region I and II of Icebreakers and Arctic class ships, intercostal and/or side stringers shall be fitted the distance between which or the stringer-to-deck or platform distance shall not exceed 2 m, as measured on a chord at side.
-Side stringers shall be fitted in the UIWL and LIWL regions.
-If there is a deck or platform lying on the same lavel, the side stringer may be omitted. - on the same level, the side stringer may be omitted.
+The particular longitudinal stiffener or intercostal structure shall be fitted not higher than the floor face-plate level. - (8) In Icebreakers and Arctic class ships, the upper ends of intermediate frames shall be secured on a deck or platform lying above the upper boundary of region I. - (9) In region I and II of Icebreakers and Arctic class ships, intercostal and/or side stringers shall be fitted the distance between which or the stringer-to-deck or platform distance shall not exceed 2 m. as measured on a chord at side. - Side stringers shall be fitted in the UIWL and LIWL regions.
+If there is a deck or platform lying on the same level, the side stringer may be omitted.
 Stringers shall be attached to bulkhead by means of brackets.